mrbusche/backseatfan.com/_posts/2010-02-24-tiger-woods-parody-in-song-by-ludacris-sexting.md

   </p>

   <p>
-    Great job by Ludacris poking fun at Tiger Woods in his new song &#8220;sexting&#8221;.
+    Great job by Ludacris poking fun at Tiger Woods in his new song "sexting".
 He pretty much copied the<a href="https://backseatfan.com/index.php/2009/12/tiger-woods-voice-mail/"> infamous Tiger Woods Voicemail to Jaimee Grubbs</a>.
 Did he have to pay for the rights?
   </p>

   <p>